RAG

 What Is RAG?

-RAG (retrieval-augmented generation) is a RAG-family architecture that retrieves external context before an LLM generates an answer, then asks the model to ground its response in that context.
+RAG (retrieval-augmented generation) is a production architecture that retrieves external context before an LLM generates an answer, then asks the model to ground its response in that context.
 It shows up in production as retriever spans, retrieved chunks, context passed to the model, and final answer traces.
-FutureAGI evaluates RAG with surfaces such as RAGScore, ContextRelevance, and Groundedness, so teams can tell whether a failure came from retrieval, generation, or unsupported claims.
+FutureAGI evaluates RAG with surfaces such as RAGScore, ContextRelevance, Groundedness, and ChunkAttribution, so teams can tell whether a failure came from retrieval, generation, or unsupported claims.
+As of May 2026, RAG is the dominant pattern for grounding frontier models like GPT-5.x, Claude Opus 4.7, and Gemini 3.x against private or rapidly changing data. long context windows did not kill RAG, they shifted its shape.

 RAG fails quietly when the retriever fetches weak evidence and the generator writes fluent prose anyway.
 The user sees a confident answer.
 The trace may show a normal latency profile.
 The business impact appears later as wrong policy guidance, support escalations, bad citations, or an agent taking an action based on a stale document.